 Vehicular accidents occur every day, causing property damage, injury, and even death.
 When a truck is involved in an automobile accident, the consequences are often much more severe, due to the vehicle’s larger size, mass, and momentum.
-An auto accident lawyer near Riverside, CA, can help you understand your legal options following any type of truck accident.
+A personal injury lawyer near Riverside, CA, can help you understand your legal options following any type of truck accident.

 What Vehicles Are Considered Trucks?